Carlos P. Romulo

-Carlos Peña Romulo Sr. (January 14, 1899 – December 15, 1985) was a Filipino diplomat, statesman, soldier, journalist and author.
+Carlos Peña Rómulo Sr. (January 14, 1899 – December 15, 1985) was a Filipino diplomat, statesman, soldier, journalist and author.
 He was a co-founder of the Boy Scouts of the Philippines, a general in the US Army and the Philippine Army, university president, and president of the United Nations General Assembly.

 He has been named as one of the Philippines's national artists in literature, and was the recipient of many other honors and honorary degrees.

-Romulo believed in anti-colonialism and internationalism, as well as held Pro-American, anti-communist, anti-fascist, and economically and politically liberal beliefs.
+Romulo believed in anti-colonialism and internationalism, and held Pro-American, anti-communist, anti-fascist, and economically and politically liberal beliefs.